KamilMilewski/tb_refactor_blog/part_I.md

 ```ruby
 def do_everything!(options, params:)
 ```
-In step we can write to options object.
+In this step we can write to options object.
 In our case it will be as follows:
 ```ruby
 options['model'] = participation
 ```

-3. Everything looks fine and dandy, but when we run related specs we have little nasty surprise:
+3. Everything looks fine and dandy, but when we run related specs we have a little nasty surprise:
 ```ruby
 NameError:
   uninitialized constant Challenges::Comments